lateralblast/ostrich/README.md

 This script provides a wrapper that:

 - Creates a docker image based on Ubuntu 16.04 which has a version of SSH with older ciphers
-- Runs SSH from the docker container with older ciper options
+- Runs SSH from the docker container with older cipher options

 License
 -------